 Muss up the roots with your fingers.

-Tutorial: How To Curl Short Hair With a Flat Iron
+How to Curl Short Hair With a Flat Iron

 1. Choose your tool.

-When curling short hair with a flat iron, or any tool for that matter, size of both your sections and the iron are the most important factor.
+When curling short hair with a flat iron, or any tool for that matter, the size of both your sections and the iron are the most important factors.
 You’ll want your flat iron to be high-quality with ceramic plates too.
 Try to find one that is between 1/2″ to 1″ in width.
 If you have short hair, like a pixie cut, stick to a narrower width.
-If your hair is any longer than your ears, you can go wider.
+If your hair is any longer than your ears, you can go wider than that.

 Even though short hair tends to be less damaged (all those regular trims!), you’ll still need to protect your strands, especially if you choose to heat style or curl very short hair several times a week.
 Fending off heat damage is as simple as spritzing on a heat protection spray.
-Mist an even layer of TRESemmé Get Sleek Heat Protection Spray all over hair, and comb through to avoid any “hot spots” of spray on your heating tools.
+Mist an even layer all over hair, and comb through to avoid any “hot spots” of spray on your heating tools.

 3. Section your hair.

 Even on short hair, it’s super helpful to section locks off evenly.
 You may need to get alligator or duckbill clips to secure your sections: These clips can catch strands really well, and won’t slip or leave dents.
 You will probably only need to section off two layers, i.e. the top and bottom halves of your hair, sectioning makes it easier when it comes to curling short hair.

 Once you’ve curled your whole head of hair, it’s time to shake it out!
-Ruffle up your curls and separate with your fingers for a fun, beachy look.
+Ruffle up your curls and separate them with your fingers for a fun, beachy look.
 Style your hair however you like from here: Wear it down, add a fun clip or try a headband!
-When your look is complete, set your style with some hairspray, such as Dove Style+Care Strength and Shine Flexible Hold Hairspray.
+When your look is complete, set your style with some hairspray, or a texture spray, like Suave Dry Texture Finishing Spray.